szymonwilczek/portfolio/src/content/projects/asmodeus.md

 ---

-## 🔧 Language Server Protocol (LSP)
+## :icon[Wrench]{.text-gray-400 .inline-block .mr-2} Language Server Protocol (LSP)

 For the complete IDE experience, I built a separate **LSP server** for Neovim integration.
 Yeah, also in Rust (so I've just commited a lie at the start of this article that I've only created one project in Rust.
 In fact I've created 2).

 **Repository:** [asmod-lang/asmodeus-lsp](https://github.com/asmod-lang/asmodeus-lsp)

 ### Features
-- ✅ Syntax highlighting
+-  Syntax highlighting :icon[Check]{.text-green-400 .inline-block .ml-2}
-- ✅ Error diagnostics in real-time
+-  Error diagnostics in real-time :icon[Check]{.text-green-400 .inline-block .ml-2}
-- ✅ Go to definition for labels
+-  Go to definition for labels :icon[Check]{.text-green-400 .inline-block .ml-2}
-- ✅ Hover documentation for instructions
+-  Hover documentation for instructions :icon[Check]{.text-green-400 .inline-block .ml-2}
-- ✅ Auto-completion for mnemonics
+-  Auto-completion for mnemonics :icon[Check]{.text-green-400 .inline-block .ml-2}

 *Because if you are going to suffer writing assembly, you probably want autocompletion while doing it, right?*